Donald Trump will look to upstage Clemson grad Nikki Haley at her alma mater's football rivalry game

 COLUMBIA, S.C.
 (AP) — Donald Trump is using a college football rivalry weekend to bask among his supporters in a state and region that are key to his presidential fortunes, while potentially upstaging his Republican opponent Nikki Haley on her home turf.

-The former president and current front-runner for the 2024 Republican nomination will be on hand Saturday as the University of South Carolina Gamecocks host the Tigers of Clemson University, Haley's alma mater, in the annual Palmetto Bowl.
+The former president and current front-runner for the 2024 Republican nomination will be on hand Saturday when South Carolina hosts Clemson, Haley's alma mater, in the annual Palmetto Bowl.

 Trump's campaign has not detailed his itinerary.
-But if his visit is similar to his trip to Ames, Iowa for the Iowa State-Iowa game, he will visit pregame parties, perhaps stop by a fraternity house and then join 80,000-plus fans for the nationally televised matchup.
+But if his visit is similar to his trip to Ames, Iowa for the Iowa State-Iowa game, he will visit pregame parties, perhaps stop by a fraternity house and then join 80,000-plus at Williams-Brice Stadium.

+As tens of thousands of Gamecock and Tiger fans gathered around the stadium on Saturday afternoon, more than a half-dozen electronic billboards around the capital city of Columbia boasted a message noting Trump's 2020 election loss and his pending legal cases: “You lost.
+You're guilty.
+Welcome to Columbia, Donald.”
+Some vendors around the venue, meanwhile, hawked Trump-related merchandise, including “Trump 2020” flags, from the previous election cycle.

+Hours before kickoff, Trump's campaign announced that he had been endorsed by “more South Carolina legislators than all opposing candidates combined,” including new backing from six state lawmakers who had previously supported U.S. Sen. Tim Scott, before the South Carolinian ended his presidential bid earlier this month.

 “We do it bigtime in the South,” said Brandon Beach, a Georgia state senator and top Trump supporter who traveled with him in September for the game in Ames.
 “President Trump knows he can connect with people, and they are going to connect with him.”

-Haley, a Clemson alumna and member of its board of trustees, is an avid Clemson sports fan, but her campaign hasn’t said if she will attend the game.
+Haley is a member of Clemson's board of trustees and an avid Clemson sports fan, but her campaign has not said whether she will attend the game.
 Asked about the coming primary matchup with Trump on her home turf, spokesperson Olivia Perez-Cubas called Haley “the only candidate with momentum” and referenced her previous come-from-behind victories in legislative and gubernatorial contests.

 “South Carolinians know their governor has what it takes to win because they’ve seen her beat the odds before — not just once, but twice,” she said.

-Haley was governor of South Carolina until Trump tapped her to be his United Nations ambassador in 2016.
+Haley was governor of South Carolina until Trump tapped her to be his U.N. ambassador in 2016.
 Trump continues to hold a wide polling lead over Haley and others in the state and nationally.

 "In 2016, South Carolina gave us 44 out of 46 counties – that's not so bad," Trump said at a state GOP dinner in August.
 "I can't wait to win all 46.
 We want to win all 46."